-A couple of hours down the road is the famous Boulders Beach.
-It is the only place in the southern hemisphere where you can paddle with penguins, sunbathe side by side on the small beach and watch them pop in and out of the water.
-You have to pay to get on to the beach and even to access the walkways that take you down to viewpoints when the beach is full, but the money goes towards the conservation of one of the only penguin colonies on this stretch of coast.
-Walking down the walkway, make sure to check under the paths, under trees and in the shade by rocks where the pesky birds have their snooze.
+A couple of hours down the road, and you’ll find Boulder’s Bay – the only place in the southern hemisphere where you can paddle with penguins and sunbathe alongside them, watching them play and dive in the sea.
+You have to pay to get onto the beach, walkways and viewpoints, but the money goes towards the conservation of one of the only penguin colonies on this side of the coast.
+Very quietly peak under the trees and by the shady rocks to spot them having a snooze!

 About the Author: Jess is Communications Coordinator for Tucan Travel.
 She has travelled independently and on group tours through Central America, Africa, North America, Israel and Europe.
 You can find her on Google+ or read her other contributions here.